 Quite often rhubarb is stewed to use in various rhubarb recipes, or recipes using rhubarb.
 A delicious alternative is to roast the rhubarb in the oven with a little orange juice and brown sugar.
 This roasting helps the rhubarb to keep its beautiful color, it intensifies the flavor and retains the shape of the rhubarb rather than a mush.
 Once you have your roasted rhubarb use as you would in any recipe with stewed rhubarb or freeze.

-The telling sign of fresh rhubarb is not only its bright color but the stalks should be firm and upright, the leaves a pale yellow never black.
+The telling sign of fresh rhubarb is its bright color.
+The stalks should be firm and upright, and the leaves a pale yellow shade.

 - 1 pound rhubarb

 Gather the ingredients.

 Preheat the oven to 350 F/175 C/ Gas 4.

 Cut the rhubarb into 1-inch pieces and place in an ovenproof dish.
 Sprinkle with the sugar and the orange juice.

 Loosely cover the dish with tin foil, a lid, or simply a roasting tray.

 Bake in the preheated oven for approximately 20 minutes or until the rhubarb is cooked through, but not falling apart.